sillsdev/ptx2pdf/docs/dev/TopNBottom.md

 implement this algorithm.
 How much can then be shared into the new code or shared back, remains to be seen.

+Comment:
+You *almost* get this for free with per-verse chunking.
+What you don't get is continuous paragraphs.
+It might be easier to consider chunks that extend a previous paragraph rather than an output mechanism that needs to drive an input-control mechanism, which this sounds like.